AllenLiuX/poker_ai/poker_ai/web/README.md

 - If the frontend fails to start, ensure Node.js and npm are properly installed
 - If you encounter CORS issues, verify that the backend is running on port 5000
 - For WebSocket connection problems, check your browser's console for error messages

+## Deployment
+Local: in package.json, set proxy to http://localhost:5001